-Scholarly publishing is one aspect of scholarly communications.
 Scholarly communications refers to the ways that research and scholarly works are created, evaluated, and disseminated to the scholarly community, as well as how those works are preserved in the academic landscape.
 Scholarly communication includes both formal channels, such as peer-reviewed journal publications and informal channels, such as websites and blogs (ARL definition).
+Scholarly publishing is one aspect of scholarly communications.

 Open access repositories include SSRN, Digital Commons (i.e., bepress), and the new LawArXiv.

 Many institutions have adopted "open access" policies.
 Open access policies express a preference or a requirement that some or all institutional authors grant the university a non-exclusive rights to publish faculty research in institutional repositories.
 Unlike corporate institutions that own their employees' research, universities generally permit their faculty to own their writings subject to the open access policy.
 At Harvard, for example, the open access policy requires faculty grant it a license for certain nonexclusive rights over their scholarly articles which authorizes the university to make those deposited articles open access.
 Even with a "prior license" grant to the university (or school), institutions continue to encourage the use of addenda to notify publishers and to protect your right to:

 Adapted from the University of Illinois Libraries.